The EVO can be configured to work with directory services such as LDAP and Active Directory.

 - The EVO can use either Active Directory or LDAP, but not both simultaneously

-- Names of users and groups must contain only Latin letters and digits and must be shorter than 32 characters
+- Names of users and groups must contain only Latin letters and digits (dots, dashes, underscores are also allowed) and must be shorter than 32 characters

 - A conflict with the EVO's internal root user may be created if the directory also has a user named "root"